nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Arguments are the values that are used in a command.
 - Arguments typically follow after a corresponding flag, with the exception of `<INDEX>`.
 - **Arguments cannot be empty** and each must meet specific parsing and format requirements to ensure proper execution of the command.
 - When an argument is entered, any spaces before or after the argument are **ignored**.
-Example: `add n/ John Doe` and `add n/John Doe` are equivalent.
+For example, `add n/ John Doe` and `add n/John Doe` are equivalent.
 Both pass the argument value of `John Doe`.
 - In this guide we often add a space before any arguments to improve readability, however this is purely cosmetic (i.e., it is still correct without a space).

 ### 4.4.1  Flag Arguments